smclacke/minishell/SARAH_TD.md

 -> some<<something
 -> <<something

--> take all input, put in temp, remove quotes and make lowercase
-	check if cmd, if yes, pass new format back, else continuing using original

--> remove the checking format shiz from first_token functions once this all works,
-	dont need it twice

 -> for first token, it could be a cmd from bash (not builtin), how to handle this??